arduino-libraries/Arduino_OplaUI/docs/api.md

 ### `draw()`

 Redraws the gauge.
-Use this method in your `loop()` function or whenever you need to update the guage when you change its configuration or value.
+Use this method in your `loop()` function or whenever you need to update the gauge when you change its configuration or value.

 #### Syntax